NPTC Group of College’s and its locality are steeped in History

 Sports – World Famous Premier League Football

 Football is also popular at the College with both males and females.
-Three students recently won full international honours after being selected for the Wales under 19s’ football squad.
+Three students recently won full international honours after being selected for Wales under 19s’ football squad.

 World Class Rugby

 In the land of song, rugby is at the heart of Welsh culture and the College is no exception.
 In fact, it boasts some famous sporting stars.
-A number the Welsh rugby squad and the British and Irish Lions squad are former students, and our College rugby team is coached by international rugby stars.
+A number of the Welsh rugby squad and the British and Irish Lions squad are former students, and our College rugby team is coached by international rugby stars.

-NPTC Group has a proud tradition of working in partnership with the Ospreys RFC, one of Wales’ top rugby teams.
+NPTC Group of Colleges has a proud tradition of working in partnership with the Ospreys RFC, one of Wales’ top rugby teams.
 Excellence in education is equally as important as their sport; several players were recently awarded Foundation Degrees in Coaching and Development after studying at the College.

 Cycling & Mountain Biking

-Swansea Bay is a cyclist’s dream come true – whether you want quiet, peaceful country lanes, the stunning 22km traffic-free Millennium Coastal Park cycleway, or to feel the burn on one of the five world class mountain biking trails at Afan Forest Park.
+Swansea Bay is a cyclist’s dream come true – whether you want quiet, peaceful country lanes, the stunning 22km traffic-free Millennium Coastal Park cycleway, or to feel the burn on one of the five world-class mountain biking trails at Afan Forest Park.

 It’s the ideal place to feel the adrenaline rush.
-Home to five world class mountain bike trails, Afan Forest was voted the only UK destination to feature in What Mountain Bike magazine’s ‘ten places to ride before you die’ list.
+Home to five world-class mountain bike trails, Afan Forest was voted the only UK destination to feature in What Mountain Bike magazine’s ‘ten places to ride before you die’ list.

 Swansea Bay area boasts some of the most scenic golf courses in Wales – in fact, the spectacular sea views could be a good excuse for missing that shot!
 Fancy testing your swing over an 18-hole course?
 With parkland, moorland, championship, and classic links courses as well as Wales’ first Nicklaus-designed golf course at Machynys Peninsula Golf & Country Club, you’ll be spoilt for choice.